The Hidden Oracle: Plot summary

 After falling into a dumpster in a New York City alley, the god Apollo has only very vague memories of his father, Zeus, punishing him.
 He learns that he was turned into a human teenager named Lester Papadopoulos.
 In the alley, two thugs try to mug him, but a young girl named Meg McCaffrey saves him, using fruit to chase the thugs away.
 Meg claims Apollo's service, binding him to her until he is done with his trials, which he must complete to become a god again.
 Apollo and Meg go to find Percy Jackson.

-With the help of Percy, Apollo and Meg journey to Camp Half Blood, a camp for demigods.
+With the help of Percy, and his mother, Sally Jackson, Apollo and Meg journey to Camp Half Blood, a camp for demigods.
 On their way, they get attacked by plague spirits.
 Meg subconsciously summons a karpos, who defeats the spirits.
 Meg decides to keep him and names him Peaches, but he only shows up when she's in trouble.
 After arriving at the Camp, Apollo discovers that the Oracle of Delphi, in the form of Rachel Elizabeth Dare, can no longer issue prophecies; similarly, travel and communication do not work for any of the demigods.
 The centaur Chiron also mentions that campers have been randomly disappearing into the woods.

 At dinner, Meg is attacked by demigods who she previously angered.
 Peaches comes to her rescue, but the other demigods then attack Peaches, believing him to be dangerous.
 To save him, Meg reveals that her golden rings can turn into sickles made of Imperial gold.
 Demeter, the goddess of agriculture, claims her as her daughter.

 The next day, Apollo tries to practice music and archery; being imperfect, he swears on the river Styx to never use a bow or a musical instrument until he is a god again.
 During a "three-legged death race" inside the Labyrinth, Apollo and Meg end up under Delphi in Greece.
 They overhear Delphi's guard, Python, talking to "the Beast" about how to control all the oracles and destroy the Grove of Dodona.
 “The Beast” assures Python that he has “well-placed help within the camp.”
 The encounter terrifies them, especially Meg.
 They escape the Labyrinth, and Chiron reveals that Apollo's children, Kayla and Austin, disappeared.
 Chiron and Meg advise Apollo to not search for them and the other missing demigods just yet, much to his anger.
 Instead, Apollo and Meg keep a lookout for them, and Meg reveals that she knows “the Beast” because of his reputation of taking demigods to train and use as servants.
 When Meg refused to work for him, he killed her father.
 Her stepfather then took her in, gave her the swords, and taught her how to fight.